malebuffy/Self-Balancing-Cube/README.md

 **UPDATE (2024-11-19)**

-PCB and Schematic that can be ordered directly though JLPCB
+PCB and Schematic that can be ordered directly though JLCPCB

 https://oshwlab.com/malebuffy/self-balancing-cube
 Copy Paste the link.
 Direct clicking is blocked.